ShreyanshRoyGeek/Java-Logical_Programming/README.md

 # JavaProject
 It is related to java practice program.
-Here, Most java basic to stanadard level programs can be found.
+Here, Most of java basic to stanadard level programs can be found.